sradiouy/NextflowNotes/README.md

 }
 ```

-Now I will expand a little bit en each of the blocks:
+Now I will expand a little bit on each of the blocks:

 #### Directives